Bookshelf Classic: The Design and Evolution of C++

-I am happy to say that I did produce a pthread library for Unix which was published in Doctor Dobb's Journal (1995):
+I am happy to say that I did produce a pthread library for Unix which was published in Doctor Dobb's Source Book July/August 1995:

-In addition, I reworked the library to support the Windows NT threading model which appeared in DDJ (1996):
+In addition, I reworked the library to support the Windows NT threading model which appeared in Dr. Dobb's Journal December 1996:

-Given that this book is from 1994 while the current C++ standard is from 2014, it can't, in a manner of speaking, make you a better language lawyer.
+Given that "TDE of C++" is from 1994 while the current C++ standard is from 2014, it can't, in a manner of speaking, make you a better language lawyer.
 It can, however, make you a better judge.
 By providing some history and context surrounding C++, the book can make you a more thoughtful, more insightful, programmer.